-I did not know he had been so unhappy in his school because he was bullied all year!
 I thought he would eventually settle down and get on with it.
 This is an example of a parenting blind spot.
 A blind spot is defined literally as “an area where a person’s view is obstructed”.
 A blind spot is an unseen area, everyone has blind spots because no one is able to have all the facts.

 As a parent you most likely see comments about your child as criticism.
 Even if your spouse criticises your child you might not take it lightly, talk less of someone else.

 Everyone suffers if parents make a lot of mistakes along the way.
 Somehow, the child you adore and the parents themselves are left to wonder what went wrong.
 It can be rather sad when parents have spent resources and efforts on raising their child and things did not turn out as expected.

 Here are some tips to avoid parenting blind spots so you are not “blindsided” by things you did not pick up in your child or your parenting style.

 - Admit that you do not know it all!
 This is the first major acceptance needed.

 - Admit that though you are the parent, you have specific gifts and talents, it is unlikely that you are an all-rounder.
 Maybe you are not the best teacher for your child.
 I still remember the red clock that my mum used to teach me how to tell time; combined with the many slaps I received in the process.
 I still hesitate to tell the time now and prefer to use digital watches!

 Build a team around yourself and your child; a solid support system is something we all need to help us on this parenting journey.

 - Let your child have a few trusted people who are not his parents who he can open up to as this helps with parenting blindspots.

 - As a parent; listen to other people because a comment here and there can open up a world of information you did not know about your child.